<big>Glossary of Painting Terms</big>(As of July 2003)

 without negatively affecting its properties or quality.

-Water-based materials used in vehicle painting.
+The water-soluble materials used in vehicle painting.

-Should only be used with fully demineralized water for viscosity adjustment.
+Must only be used with fully demineralized water for viscosity adjustment.

-durch salts).
+through salts).

 posted.